readmeio/rdme/README.md

 This command also has a dry run mode, which can be useful for initial setup and debugging.
 You can read more about dry run mode [in our docs](https://docs.readme.com/docs/rdme#dry-run-mode).

+#### Deleting missing documents
+If you wish to delete documents from ReadMe that are no longer present in the directory, pass the `--deleteMissing` option to the command.

 #### Edit a Single ReadMe Doc on Your Local Machine

 ```sh